golddranks/kobuta/README.md

 and after that, a block data section.

 **Block** is a small unit of data.
+It's designed to fit in L1 cache of modern processors.
 It contains always 64 records, except when it's the last block of a chunk when it may contain less.
 It's always aligned to a 64-byte boundary.